gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 Sets optional configuration for the Azure Information Protection scanner.

 ### [Set-AIPScannerRepository](Set-AIPScannerRepository.md)
-Deprecated: Updates a profile of configuration settings for a data repository to be scanned by the Azure Information Protection scanner.
+Updates an existing repository in an Azure Information Protection content scan job.

+Supported only for the AIP unified labeling client.
+Deprecated for the AIP classic client.

 ### [Set-AIPScannerScannedFileTypes](Set-AIPScannerScannedFileTypes.md)
 Deprecated: Sets a list of file types to scan or exclude from scanning by the Azure Information Protection scanner.